miooo0o/kotlin-lotto/README.md

 ### Services

 - [x] add Lotto service
-- [x] add Validator for the purchase amount user input
+- [x] add Validator for the purchase amount of user input
 - [x] Add a service to generate the lotto tickets from the amount passed
 - [x] minimum ticket: 1000 KRW